ManpreetSingh-coder/password-manager-django/README.md

 # password-manager-django

-A simple password manager website made by django library in python
+A simple password manager website made by django library in python(project in master branch)